Convenio (CLA) Insurance Spain

 What Generali Convenio Colectivo Covers

-The full Generali Convenio Colectivo product is a layered package that can be configured to match the specific obligations of each convenio.
+The full Generali Convenio Colectivo product is a layered package.
+It can be set up to match the exact duties of each convenio.
 Typical contents:

 - Accidental death benefit — payment to convenio-defined beneficiaries on accidental death, at the convenio-mandated minimum or any agreed enhancement above.
 Cover is either work-only or 24-hour according to convenio.